Ironman

 I was clearly hooked.
 In 2002, I did my first full Ironman consisting of a 2.4 mile swim, a 112 mile bike and a 26.2 mile run.
 The race took me 13 hours and 8 minutes and finished once again in the back of the pack.

-My goal has changed from a Sprint a year to at least a half or full Ironman every year.
-So far, I have done 13 half Ironmans and 6 full Ironmans.
-I really want to do a full when I am 70 years old and beyond.
+So far, I have done 19 half Ironmans and 8 full Ironmans.
 I have a friend, 17 years my senior, who I train with.
 He inspires me to keep going.
-I will need to be careful, listen to my body, rest enough and frankly, be lucky to continue enjoying this sport for the decades to come.
+I will need to be careful, listen to my body, rest enough and frankly, be very lucky to continue enjoying this sport for the decades to come.

-I have used a few coaches over the years and have settled into the not very well known Coach Fackler Program.
+I have used a few coaches over the years and settled into the not very well-known Coach Fackler Program.
 I swim, bike and run enough to finish whatever race is ahead of me.
 I do put in the necessary distance, but I don’t go super hard as it hurts too much.
 My lungs, heart and muscles don’t like the pain and agony.
-I add in a good dose of hard manual labor when I am in Durango and Pilates when I am in San Diego.
 I eat good food most of the time.
 I enjoy adult beverages in moderation.
 I relax and have fun.
-So far so good.
+The Coach Fackler Program served me well until this last Ironman.
+I am not sure if my bike issues were due to the reported 104 degree temperature on the bike, my lack of anaerobic training or some random occurrence.
+Due to my uncertainty, I hired a coach again.

 See you out there.
 Train safe.
 Train smart.